pierogis/pierogis/README.md

 recipe.cook(pierogi.pixels)
 ```

-The will produce the same result.
+The two will produce the same result.
+But there's a better way.

 ### dish